CamdenClark/flyboy/README.md

 :FlyboyStartVSplit visual
 ```

-Finally, at any time, you can send a message:
+To send a message:

 ```vim
 :FlyboySendMessage
 ```

+The response from the Assistant will be streamed back to the same buffer.

 ## Configuration

+### Templates

 You can configure custom sources and templates for your ChatGPT prompts.